hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/project.md

 specific to crochet pattern writing.

 There are crochet apps that help you work on a pattern, but I have not come across any apps that help you create your own pattern.
-See [link](https://hearthookhome.com/best-free-crochet-apps/) for some existing crochet apps.
+See [this link](https://hearthookhome.com/best-free-crochet-apps/) for some existing crochet apps.

-Additionally, there is crochet shorthand that is used descripting steps in crochet patterns.
+Additionally, there is crochet shorthand that is used for describing steps in crochet patterns.
 In order to write a crochet pattern one uses this shorthand, but again there is no programming language to writeup crochet patterns.
 I would like to use this shorthand in my crochet pattern writeup language.